 The Champion and Reserve Champion Exhibitor award is based on a premium point system.
-Points are accumulated by participating in the following categories:
+Each Category is worth 100 points.
+Exhibitors may obtain a maximum of 400 points.Points are accumulated by participating in the following categories:

-1. Record Book (25)
+- 1. Record Book

-2. Skill-a-thon (25)
+- 2. Skill-a-thon

-3. Poster (25)
+- 3. Poster

-4 Showmanahin (25)

-4. Showmanship (25)
+- 4. Showmanship